-Why 62% of organizations are deploying intelligent agents to automate complex workflows and scale operations
+📊 Key Stat: 62% of organizations are now deploying intelligent AI agents to automate complex workflows and scale operations—and adoption is accelerating rapidly.

 The workplace is undergoing a fundamental transformation.
 While artificial intelligence has been automating tasks for years, a new category of AI technology is emerging that goes far beyond simple automation.
 AI agents—autonomous systems capable of planning, decision-making, and executing complex multi-step workflows—are becoming the digital coworkers that business leaders have long envisioned.